 The one shown in use is well known in the autoharp community as the Rosen model, so called for the large rose decal on its soundboard.
 It was made in East Germany and readily available in most European countries.
 The tune is played in D major but the corresponding autoharp chord bars are not in their factory positions.
 Their labels have also been removed, corroborating a reconfiguration.
 The cloth cover over the hitch pins is another non-standard detail.

 The instrument is held against the player’s chest, cradled in the left arm.
 This position had become customary in the US.
-However, rather than plucking the strings above the bar housing as was part of that style, they are plucked here on the side toward the lower string support.
+However, rather than plucking the strings between the bar housing and tuning pins, as is part of that style, they are plucked here toward the lower string support.
 This was the initial practice in the US (discussed here) and remains characteristic of autoharp playing in some European countries (exemplified in a Latvian performance here).

 The hybrid position seen in the Irish film therefore hints at an influence of more than solely US practice.
 Whatever its extent may have been, the thought that apparently went into setting up this autoharp and the player’s intent facial expression, indicate that he took it quite seriously.
 If his playing technique was informed by observing other players, the question about where they were located becomes all the more interesting.